jyrgenn/jpylib/lib/README.md

 Here are some files used in the build and test processes.

-`README-pgetopt.source`: source of the pgetops README, with includes for the ToC and the errors table, both of which are generated.

 `README.md`: this README file.

 `_morgue/`: obsolete/historic files; currently an aborted attempt to